To Apply for our Sixth Form

 PSHCE

-Living in the world: Careers – Goal setting, preparation for WEX, WEX, rights and responsibilities in work, contracts, financial risk, county lines
+Living in the world: Careers – Goal setting, preparation for WEX, WEX, rights and responsibilities in work, contracts, financial risk, county lines – followed by an end of term assessment on living in the wider world.

-Health and wellbeing: Physical health – Screen time, link between sleep, diet and exercise, stem cells, eating disorders, alcohol, screening, impact of alcohol and drugs
+Health and wellbeing: Physical health – Screen time, link between sleep, diet and exercise, stem cells, eating disorders, alcohol, screening, impact of alcohol and drugs – followed by an end of term assessment on health and wellbeing.

-Relationships: Online relationships, relationship breakdowns, pornography, hostile sexism, intimacy and pregnancy
+Relationships: Online relationships, relationship breakdowns, pornography, hostile sexism, intimacy and pregnancy.

-Relationships – Drugs and alcohol, gang crime, law on sexual consent, stereotyping, sexual bullying, online vs physical work
+Relationships – Drugs and alcohol, gang crime, law on sexual consent, stereotyping, sexual bullying, online vs physical work – followed by an end of term assessment on relationships.

-Living in the wider world: Beckfoot, Britain and beyond – GCSE final year, democracy, power of the government, SMSC in Britain and beyond, the UK’s relationship with the rest of the world
+Living in the wider world: Beckfoot, Britain and beyond – GCSE final year, democracy, power of the government, SMSC in Britain and beyond, the UK’s relationship with the rest of the world – followed by an end of term assessment on living in the wider world.

 Business